The amazing city of Granada is an absolute must on any Andalusian itinerary.

 In fact, it’s a must on any Spanish itinerary full stop!

-And not only is it a top city, but it’s also one of the cheapest cities in Spain too – hellooooo budget travellers! – and is packed with epic things to do for the foodies, culture vultures, hiking hounds and history heads among you.
+Yes, the historic city of Granada is a real treat and, not only is it a top city, but it’s also one of the cheapest cities in Spain too (hellooooo budget travellers!), packed with epic things to enjoy for the foodies, culture vultures, hiking hounds and history heads among you.

 Granada is also just a great place to chill out, get safely lost, use as a base to visit the Alhambra or Sierra Nevada, and generally soak up the mega bueno vibes that are Andalusia.

 So if this sounds like a good idea to you (and quite frankly who doesn’t fall into this category?!), then here’s my list of the top 10 things to do in Granada – it’s the only guide you’ll need to having the best time here!

 This page contains affiliate links meaning Big World Small Pockets may receive a small commission on any purchases at no extra cost to you.

 The jewel in the Granada crown (literally!), the Alhambra is an absolute must-visit on your list of the top things to do in Granada.